 Employers requiring workers to wear a face covering or mask is discussed on a separate page, if this gives a problem with speech,.

 Open plan offices

 Apart from the more general telephone adjustments above, some people who stammer find it particularly difficult speaking on the phone if work colleagues can overhear.
 Addressing this may mean the person is less likely to avoid phone calls, may stammer less, and may be better able to focus on the phone conversation rather than worrying what others are thinking.
-Ideas that may help include:
+Ideas that may help (assuming people are not now working at home anyway due to Coronavirus (Covid-19)) include:

 Open plan offices: Separate room for phone calls

 Making available a room for telephone calls, so that a person who stammers can be alone when on the telephone.
 If facilities for this are limited, the person who stammers might be allowed to use the boss’s office if s/he is out.